devjones/PyEtherpadLite/README.md

 If you are using a self hosted Etherpad Lite server, you will need to specify an API Key after installation before using the API.
 (See https://github.com/Pita/etherpad-lite for installation details).

 Your secret api key should be placed in the base installation (etherpad-client folder) in a text file named APIKEY.txt.
-Many linux text editors automatically create a newline character, so I recommend simply executing the following command to set your api key without a newline character:
+Many linux text editors automatically create an extra newline character at the end of the file, so I recommend simply executing the following command to set your api key without a newline character:

     echo -n "myapikey" > APIKEY.txt

+Once you have created the APIKEY.txt file, you will need to edit the py_etherpad.py wrapper to set your API key.
+Edit the 'apiKey' variable and set it to the same key as defined in your APIKEY.txt file.

 #2 Basic usage